522666: Plot

-The FBI task force rush to locate the bomb, tracing the phonecall to a small section of the city that might house it.
-Scanning the area, Black notices another parking garage opposite an office block, and attempts to have the building evacuated.
-However, Dees has planted a second bomb which detonates fifteen minutes early, while Black is inside the building.
+The task force rushes to locate the bomb, tracing the call to a small section of the city where it might be located.
+Scanning the area, Black notices another parking garage opposite an office block and attempts to have the building evacuated.
+However, Dees has planted a second bomb which detonates fifteen minutes early while Black is inside the building.
 However, he is pulled to safety by a stranger, who is interviewed on the news following the explosion—Raymond Dees.

-Black comes to in a hospital bed, tended to by his wife Catherine Black (Megan Gallagher).
-She explains to him what has happened, and turns on the evening news to show him the interview with his rescuer.
-However, watching Dees speak, Black quickly realises he is the bomber.
-The FBI locate Dees' home, but his electronic surveillance had alerted him long before, and he has escaped before they even arrive.
-However, as Black sits in his car, he receives a call from Dees, who has booby-trapped the car.
+Black comes to in a hospital bed, tended to by his wife Catherine (Megan Gallagher).
+She explains to him what has happened and turns on the evening news to show him the interview with his rescuer.
+However, watching Dees speak, Black quickly realizes he is the bomber.
+The FBI locate Dees' home, but he is alerted by his electronic surveillance and escapes before they arrive.
+However, as Black sits in his car, he receives a call from Dees, who has booby-trapped the vehicle.
 The FBI are able to monitor this call with Dees' equipment.
 Dees tells Black that they will both soon be famous, letting Black know that he has a remote detonator for the car's explosives.
-Before he can use it, he is killed by a police marksman.
+Before he can use it, however, Dees is killed by a police marksman.

 When Black's car is searched, it is clear it was never rigged with anything—Dees had planned the whole thing, knowing that he would be killed.
 As news reports spread concerning the bomber's identity and his death at the hands of the police, Black sees that Dees has achieved the fame he longed for.